ToolJet/ToolJet/docs/docs/data-sources/clickhouse.md

 # ClickHouse

-ToolJet can connect to the ClickHouse databases to read and write data.
-ClickHouse® is a column-oriented database management system (DBMS) for online analytical processing of queries (OLAP).
+ToolJet can connect to the ClickHouse to read and write data.

 :::info
 ToolJet uses this [NodeJS](https://github.com/TimonKK/clickhouse) client for ClickHouse.